h1ddengames/devopsqa/QA/QA-Automation-Mindmap/Core-Java.md

         ```

     - Static Block
-        - This code inside static block is executed only once: the first time you make an object of that class or the first time you access a static member of that class (even if you never make an object of that class).
+        - The code inside static block is executed only once: the first time you make an object of that class or the first time you access a static member of that class (even if you never make an object of that class).
         ```
             class StaticExample {
                 static int i;